ajirios/Streaming-Website/README.md

-# Chill Online
+# ChillOnline

-A web service for chatting with friends and accessing multimedia streaming with Pepper via Portable Native Client (pNaCl) modules.
+A media streaming web service for chatting with friends and accessing multimedia streaming with Pepper via Portable Native Client (pNaCl) modules.

 # Languages